neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

     bin/safe-migration-via-upload-user-data-and-reset-db.sh

-## To create a new DATA profile based on the current data profile
+## To create a new DATA profile based on the "clean-db" data profile

 Create a new data profile locally using the helper script, then upload the current current user-generated data to S3, commit the references and profile-related files in dna (anything with <profileref> in it's path) and push.